It was the coldest weekend of the year. And we headed north.

 Kim and Jeff shared stories about their times exploring Algonquin Park, the oldest provincial park in Canada.
 They talked about the wildlife in the area, and shared some found objects like antlers and skulls.
 It was very interesting to learn more about the landscape and animals of the region.

 The nights were clear and crisp, and we could see many stars above.
 Northern Edge Algonquin is an ideal place for stargazing.
 From time to time, you can see the Northern Lights here; unfortunately, we didn’t manage to see them while we were there.
 The stars did shine brilliantly and we could see many more without the light pollution of the city.

 We also met so many wonderful people there.
 It was great to see some friendly faces during meal times and on our outdoor adventures.
 Though we traveled as a couple, I think this would be a great place for solo travelers, too.
 There was a great social dynamic here, and hopefully we created some lasting friendships!

 We braved the cold weather, got some exercise in the snow, and ate delightful and thoughtful meals.
 Staying in one of the rustic cabins combined some comforts from home in a natural, eco-friendly setting.
 Northern Edge Algonquin offers spectacular weekend getaways, whether you’re traveling from abroad or looking for a vacation in your own backyard.
 Northern Edge Algonquin isn’t limited to winter holidays – they are open all year long with many opportunities for adventure in the summer as well.
 I’m already eyeing their yoga retreats, as I’d absolutely love to return in the future.

-Disclaimer: Thank you to Ontario Travel for hosting our stay.
-Our opinions, as always, are entirely our own.
+Thank you to Ontario Travel for hosting our stay.
 We had an amazing time at Northern Edge Algonquin and encourage you to visit!